 An injury to college football star Charles C. Sprague’s knee steered the young athlete from sports to a career in medicine – a pursuit that would allow him to lead UT Southwestern Medical Center to lofty goals as its first president.

 As UT Southwestern’s top administrator for 19 years, Dr. Sprague helped change the school into a mature medical institution of world renown.
-When he came to Dallas as Dean of the Medical School, then the top office, the school consisted of only three buildings.
+When he came to Dallas as dean of the Medical School, then the top office, the school consisted of only three buildings.

 Dr. Sprague, a Dallas native, was a 1940 graduate of Southern Methodist University.
 After earning a medical degree from UT Medical Branch in Galveston and serving in the Navy, he trained in internal medicine and hematology at Tulane University, Washington University, and Oxford.
-The successful clinician and teacher was named Dean of the Tulane University School of Medicine before coming to UT Southwestern in 1967.
-Upon his retirement in 1986, he joined Southwestern Medical Foundation, becoming Chairman of the Board and Chief Executive Officer.
-He was named both President Emeritus of UT Southwestern and Chairman Emeritus of the foundation before his death in 2005.
+The successful clinician and teacher was named dean of the Tulane University School of Medicine before coming to UT Southwestern in 1967.
+Upon his retirement in 1986, he joined Southwestern Medical Foundation, becoming chairman of the Board and chief executive officer.
+He was named both President Emeritus of UT Southwestern and Chairman emeritus of the foundation before his death in 2005.